The PyAutoGUI library can be used to control a mouse in Python.

 pip install pyautogui

-Next, you’ll see the following 4 scenarios which demonstrate how to control a mouse using Python by:
+Next, you’ll see 4 scenarios to control a mouse in Python by:

 4 Scenarios of Controlling a Mouse using Python